 2) Participate in the use of hashtags to spread your message to a broad audience.
 Don’t just use hashtags liberally on your post – go and visit others who use the same hashtags and like or comment on their posts!

 3) Check to see who else in your niche or industry is using that specific hashtag.
 Follow them.
+For example, check out these Instagram accounts and hashtags if you are running photography businesses.

 4) Be cautious when creating new hashtags.
 Monitor how they are being used by others, and ensure that they are not hijacked by irate individuals or competitors who are out to create havoc.